groegercesg/TaptonPIX/readme.md

 ## License

-[//]: # (This project is licensed under the MIT License - see the LICENSE.mdLICENSE.md file for details)
+This project is licensed under the MIT License - see the LICENSE.mdLICENSE.md file for details

 ## Acknowledgments